vircadia/vircadia-unity-sdk/README.md

     domainServer.Messages.Send(...); // send a message
     domainServer.Destroy(); // disconnect and clean up
 ```
 For further details refer to the code samples and API documentation included in the package.
-The API documentation for the latest release is also hosted [here]().

 ### Supported Platforms